Streamlining Rust Code: Understanding the ‘super’ Keyword for Imports

 Benefits of using ‘super’

-makes it easier to reference items from the parent module, resulting in cleaner and more concise code. - Improved readability: With shorter import paths, your code becomes more readable and easier to understand for other developers.
+2. Improved readability: With shorter import paths, your code becomes more readable and easier to understand for other developers.

-can make refactoring less painful, as you won't have to update the full paths for every item in your nested modules.
+3. Easier refactoring: When you decide to reorganise your module hierarchy, using super can make refactoring less painful, as you won't have to update the full paths for every item in your nested modules.

 To sum up, the ‘super’ keyword is a valuable asset for Rust developers working with nested modules.
 By streamlining imports from parent modules, it helps create a cleaner and more organised codebase.